enkidevs/curriculum/javascript/react/common-mistakes-in-react/setstate-is-async.md

 ---
 ## Content

-More often than not, we are very eager with accessing a new state value after setting it.
+More often than not, we are eager with accessing a new state value after setting it.
 Because a new value is set on the next available render, the state might not reflect your latest update.
 Let's take a look at an example:

 ```js
 handleChange = age => {